 So when you’re ready, here’s how you ensure accurate seam allowances in all your projects:

-- Then, take a square piece of unlined paper or an index card and your seam gauge or 2×18 grid ruler and mark a vertical two inch line that is 5/8 inch away from one straight edge.
+Take a square piece of unlined paper or an index card and your seam gauge or 2×18 grid ruler and mark a vertical two-inch line that is 5/8 inch away from one straight edge.
 For this example, I choose 5/8 inch as it is the standard seam allowance for garment sewing.
 But you can use this tip for a different seam allowance.

-- Now, align a piece of masking tape (low tack) or thick rubber band along the edge of the paper.
-(You could even use a Post-its notepad in place of the masking tape or rubber band.)
+Now, align a piece of masking tape (low tack) or thick rubber band along the edge of the paper.

 How easy was that?!

 Now, you’re ready to sew garments that will fit you as intended!

 Like I said, whatever you sew will require accurate seam allowances from start to finish.
 But this is especially critical when constructing garments!

 Now you have this handy Sew Easy Tip that will help ensure that you sew garments that fit you!